aayushker/AmazonClone/README.md

 # AmazonClone
-This repo contains clone of amazon website which I have developed while learning HTML and CSS
+I have created this repository to build a clone webpage for the amazon website.
+This is a part of my journey while learning HTML and CSS.
+Thank You